enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

   * magnetic field - reconstructable and integrable

-*Note: For historical reasons, both the reconstructable and integrable quantities are frequently referred to as primitives throughout the codebase as primitives.
-There mainly refers to the fact that the collection of quantities are not all of the quantities are conserved (at least some subset of them are "specific")*
+*Note: Both the reconstructable and integrable quantities are frequently referred to as primitives throughout the codebase as primitives.
+This is mostly historical and mainly refers to the fact that the collection of quantities are not all of the quantities are "conserved" (at least some subset of them are "specific").*

 stale depth
 -----------

 To help simplify the implementation of several operations, we introduce the concept of "stale depth".
-At the start of a time-step, there are never any "stale" quantities (stale depeth is zero).
-However, every time flux divergence get's added to any quantities, the outermost layer of up-to-date quantities (in the ghost zone) becomes invalid; this happens because on the exterior faces of the layer are not accurately known.
+At the start of a time-step, there are never any "stale" values ("stale depth" is zero).
+However, every time the flux divergence get's added to any quantities, the outermost layer of up-to-date quantities (in the ghost zone) becomes invalid; this happens because on the fluxes on the exterior faces of that layer are not accurately known.
 We refer to these invalid values as "stale" and say that the stale depth increased by 1.
 The stale depth can also be incremented by other operations (e.g. piecewise linear reconstruction).
-At the end of a time-step, the stale depth should be equal to or less than the ghost depth so that the all of the "stale" values can be refreshed (resetting the "stale depth" to zero).
+At the end of a time-step, the stale depth should be equal to or less than the ghost depth so that the all of the "stale" values will be refreshed (resetting the "stale depth" to zero).

 We formally define "stale depth" as the number of the layers of the outermost field entries that include "stale" values (for cell-centered fields this is the number of cells from the edge that include stale values).
-This means that for a given stale depth:
+For a given stale depth:

   * A face-centered field that has values on the exterior of a mesh block will always have one more unstaled value along the axis of